Skycat1983/ascend-the-atlas/README.md

 Dynamic scaling difficulty adjustment based on player performance Customizable gameplay settings

-NOTE: currently reworking and expanding how penalties are applied to ensure greater structural consistency.
-Best features currently unavailable.
-Do not play until i get this finished.
+NOTE: currently reworking and expanding how penalty states are managed so some features are currently unavailable.
+It's probably best not play until i get this finished.

 the game was built using a modular and scalable architecture, leveraging React for the user currently-non-existent interface and a series of custom reducers for local state management.
 The design choices were made to ensure that the codebase remains maintainable, testable, and easily extensible.